hychn/hychn.github.io/md/rldmitri_notes.md

   * ???
 What does this mean? where the expected value operation $E{.}$ is taken with respect to the joint distribution of all the random variables $w_k$ and $x_k$
   * we are optimizing over policy, not over control sequence (since it is Stochastic, we can't gaurantee that a control sequence is valid, if it goes in an incorrect state)

-# TODO: NEED to Review the previous sections
+# TODO: NEED to Review the previous sections ----------- and get a high level approximation

+* cost-to-go approximation, expected value approximation, and simplified minimization
+* Much of the discussion in these notes will revolve around different ways to organize these three approximations
+* Another major issue is the mechanism by which the choice of the approximations  Jk affects the cost function J  of the one-step lookahead policy   = { 0,.
+We wille see later that  $\overset{\sim}{J}_k$ and $J_{ \overset{\sim}{\pi}}$  are connected through a form of Newtons metd